petaflot/bytes_as_braille/README.md

-Since Python3, I have been working with byestrings that *sometimes* decode as ASCII or UTF strings ; the environment this lives in is "mixed", as some strings are expected to decode while some are are expected to not decode.
+Since Python3, I have been working with bytestrings that *sometimes* decode as ASCII or UTF strings ; the environment this lives in is "mixed", as some strings are expected to decode while some are are expected to not decode.

 Displaying those string as-is is not convenient, as quite a few unicode symbols will not render correctly : since I work with all sort of human languages these are frequent so I wrote a very short function that would try to decode my bytestring and return "__bytes__" if it would't decode.
 This, however, was not convenient because it made it impossible to distinguish undecodable bytestrings from one another, and information was lost (because I couldn't get the original bytestring again).
 Also, using the default Python mechanims to display those bytes was cumbersome, because each byte is displayed as 4 characters (such as \xc0), so the display quickly becomes quite messy and hard to read, even more so when ASCII-decodable characters are displayed as such.